 A student will study with a primary advisor based on the student's prior knowledge of that advisor's research focus and the advisor's capacity and interest in advising the student.
-A secondary or co-advisor may also be appointed for content expertise.
+A secondary or coadvisor may also be appointed for content expertise.
 If working as a graduate assistant, students must register for 7 credits of ABGA 900 or 901 in addition to course credits.
 Full time students must register for at least 9 credits each semester to maintain full time status and tuition remission eligibility, which may include ABGA credits.
 Note that 10 billable course credits in the fall and spring semesters are eligible for tuition remission.
-ABGA 900 credits do not count towards billable course credits, which means that a student may register for 10 course credits plus 7 ABGA credits in the fall and spring semester.
-Refer to https://www.graduate.umaryland.edu/Costs-and-Aid/Graduate-Assistants/ and the Graduate Assistant Handbook for more information.
+ABGA 900 credits do not count towards billable course credits, which means that a student may register for up to 10 course credits plus 7 ABGA credits in the fall and spring semester.
+Refer to https://graduate.umaryland.edu/admissions/cost--aid/graduate-assistants/ and the Graduate Assistant Guide for more information.
 Once courses are selected each semester, an email with the course name and number must be emailed to the PhD program coordinator and director so that registration may be unlocked.
-Students must then follow the course registration procedures as outlined on https://www.graduate.umaryland.edu/current-students/Registration-Information/.
 Courses are chosen in consultation with the advisor(s) and must include the following:

-Interdisciplinary Science Core - (10 credit minimum)
+Interdisciplinary Science Core - (7 credit minimum)